mbenhamd/artificialmind-website/_posts/2019-10-05-Bidirectional-Encoder-Representations-from-Transformers.md

 <br>

-*Explanation of the model which upset the natural processing of language: [Publication](https://arxiv.org/pdf/1810.04805.pdf)*
+*Explanation of the model which transformed the NLP world community: [Publication](https://arxiv.org/pdf/1810.04805.pdf)*

 According to the researchers who designed BERT (Bidirectional Encoder Representations from Transformers) was thought to pre-form deep two-way representations from unlabeled text and jointly conditioning the left and right contexts.
 The result gives us that a pre-trained model can be refined by adding an additional superficial layer to meet the NLP task.